 Lack of breast development by age 13No breast tissue or pubic hair by the age of 14Lack of menstruation for five years or more after initial breast developmentFailure to menstruate by age 15-16

-The doctor will ask about your child’s symptoms and medical history.
+You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
-Your doctor will review your child's milestones and growth record.
+Your child's milestones and growth record will be reviewed.
 An

-of the left wrist bone may be taken.
+of the left wrist bones may be taken.
 This will help to assess if bone

 is normal for your child’s age.